Engee documentation

 sqrt(x)

-Returns .
+Return .

-The prefix operator is equivalent to `sqrt'.
+The prefix operator is equivalent to sqrt.

-See also the description hypot.
+See also: hypot.

 Examples